vianneyPL/qdb-benchmark/Backlog.md

 - [X] Test instances contains the result of each thread
 - [X] Test class contains the description of the test
 - [X] Some test are not size-dependent, like "int add"
+- [X] Extract a generic time series class
+- [X] Get rid of the overloaded term "test_runner"
+- [X] Have a single time reference for the whole app (common between all tests and probes)

 # Tests